tianyiliu1990/tbbt/README.md

-# tbbt
+# codename: tbbt
-repo for project tbbt
+Tbbt allows you to connect with other people in a no-internet environment.